-By Ito's formula, we can see that $C\overset{\mathcal L}{=}(X^{(\mathtt e)})^3$ and it is a simple calculation to see that $(C_t,Q_t)$ is asymptotically homogeneous and ${\mathcal L}(G^3)$-ergodic (see Lemma \ref{convergence_distribution} for a definition).
-In order to apply Lemma \ref{convergence_distribution} and to prove the first equality in (\ref{abovecriticattractlawLLI2}) it suffices to show that $C_t$ is bounded in probability.
-To this end, denote by $C^{\pm }_t$ the pathwise unique strong solutions of the time-homogeneous equations, with continuous coefficients,
+{\sl Step b).} In order to apply Lemma \ref{convergence_distribution} to $(C,Q)$ we need to show that $C$ is bounded in probability.
+We prove this result by comparison with time-homogeneous ergodic diffusions.
+To this end, consider the pathwise unique strong solution $C$ of equation (\ref{C}) and denote by $C^{\pm }$ the pathwise unique strong solutions of equations

-By using comparison theorem (see Theorem 1.1, Chap.
+By using a comparison theorem (see Theorem 1.1, Chap.
 VI in \cite{IW}, p.
 437) we get, for all $t\geq 0$, $C^-_t\leq C_t\leq C^+_t$, a.s.
-Moreover, by computation of the speed measure as in the proof of Theorem \ref{criticallineattract}, we can see that $C^{\pm}_t$ are ergodic diffusions and therefore there are bounded in probability.
-By comparison, it is the same for $C_t$, and this fact implies the first equality in (\ref{abovecriticattractlawLLI2}), hence the first equality in (\ref{abovecriticattractlawLLI}).
-Besides, by applying Motoo's theorem to $C^+_t$ we get
+Moreover, by computation of the speed measure as in the proof of Theorem \ref{criticallineattract}, we can see that $C^{\pm}$ are ergodic diffusions and therefore they are bounded in probability.
+By comparison, it is the same for $C$, and this fact implies the first equality in (\ref{abovecriticattractlawLLI2}).

+{\sl Step c).} We get the pathwise largest deviations of $C$ by comparison with the time-homogeneous ergodic diffusion.
+By applying Motoo's theorem to $C^+$ (as in Theorem \ref{criticallineattract}), we obtain

 To deduce the second equality in (\ref{abovecriticattractlawLLI2}), we need to prove the opposite inequality in (\ref{pluspetit}).
-We can see that equality (\ref{pluspetit}) holds for $-C_t$ by symmetry of (\ref{C}) and then it implies that
+We can see that the equality (\ref{pluspetit}) holds for $-C_t$, by symmetry of (\ref{C}), and it implies that

 Let $u\geq 0$ be and let us introduce the pathwise unique strong solution of equation